Southern Dragon kung fu: History

 Lam Yiu Gwai and Jeung Lai Chuen (1880-1966) were good friends from their youth in the Dongjiang region of Huizhou, longtime training partners and later cousins by marriage.
-Lam and Jeung would open several schools together, and Southern Dragon style and Jeung's style of Bak Mei share many similarities.
+Lam and Jeung would open several schools together, and Southern Dragon style and Jeung's style of Bak Mei would go on to share many similarities.

-A variation of the Southern Dragon style is taught by the Long Choo Kung Fu Society based in Penang, Malaysia and with branches in Australia.
-Founded by Li Ah Yu and his father near the turn of the 20th century, this association claims it is teaching a Soft/ Hard Dragon style originating from Fukkien province.
+A variation of the Southern Dragon style is taught by the Long Choo Kung Fu Society based in Penang, Malaysia, and with branches in Australia.
+Founded by Li Ah Yu and his father near the turn of the 20th century, this association claims it is teaching a Soft/Hard Dragon style originating from Fujian province.

 Methods and philosophy

-Southern Dragons kung fu is essentially an internal qi (pronounced chi) cultivation method, but initialisation training is far more like a hard, external style, than the delicate approach an internal (like t'ai chi ch'uan or baguazhang) would have.
-In learning the moves, the student will strike hard, block hard and rush into each position, with the idea of learning the proper place to be once each movement is complete.
+Southern Dragons kung fu is essentially an internal qi cultivation method, but initialization training produces closer results to that of a hard, external style than the delicate approach an internal (like tai chi or baguazhang) would.
+In learning the moves of the style, the student will strike hard, block hard and rush into each position, with the idea of learning the proper place to be once each movement is complete.
 Eventually, the method of transmitting power is retained, and the physically strengthened body is able to make transitions in the proper, fluid manner.
 In turn, this dragon-like smoothness helps disguise the attack, making it extremely difficult for an adversary to effectively counter.

-Once a purely physical semblance to flow has been mastered, the disciple incorporates the deep hissing sounds to train chi flow.
-Inhaling is silent, but exhalation is deliberate, tense and controlled.
+Once a purely physical semblance to flow has been mastered, the disciple incorporates the deep hissing sounds associated with the style to train chi flow.
+Inhaling is silent, but exhalation is deliberate, tense, and controlled.
 Inhaling lightens the body for aerial maneuvers, while exhaling drives power into each technique.
 Blocking is dispensed with, and parries or simple strikes substituted.
 At this point, novice and advanced student show very little in common.

-On the highest level, an opponent is allowed to tire himself out, evasion becoming the Dragon's key defense.
+On the highest level, an opponent is allowed to tire himself out, with evasion becoming the Dragon's key defense.
 Qi control is highly developed, and the degree to which the body must be moved to redirect or avoid impact is under greater control.

-The forms (Taolu 套路) that constitute this system are divided by complexity into three categories, and are enumerated below:
+The forms (Taolu; 套路) that constitute this system are divided by complexity into three categories, and are enumerated below: